icebob/moleculer-java-site/docs/broker.md

 ```

 With this setting, Spring will dynamically load Moleculer Services from the "my.services" package.
+In a Spring environment, Moleculer Services are also Spring Beans,
+the Services must be marked with a `@Controller` annotation.
+Because of the annotation, Spring creates these Services,
+then at the end of the creation process,
+`SpringRegistrator` will register the Service instances into the `ServiceBroker`.
 A simple, Spring-compatible Moleculer Service looks like this:

 ```java